 This is because cordyceps increases the body’s production of adenosine triphosphate (AT), which is vital for transferring energy to muscles.
 With that, your body improves the way it uses oxygen during exercise, i.e. VO2 Max.

 VO2 max refers to the maximum amount of oxygen your muscles can utilize during exercise.
 It is a major determinant of someone’s fitness level.

 Besides boosting your energy capacity and reducing fatigue during workouts or sports, increasing VO2 max will lead to stronger bones and a healthier brain (and thus a reduced risk of developing dementia and Alzheimer disease).

-This double-blind placebo-controlled clinical trial tested the effects of exercise capacity in 30 healthy adults using stationary bikes.
+A double-blind placebo-controlled clinical trial tested the effects of exercise capacity in 30 healthy adults using stationary bikes3.
 Those in the study took either 3 grams of CS-4 per day or a placebo pill over a 6-week period.
 At the end fo the study, V02 max increased by 7% in the participants who took CS-4, while no change occurred in those who received the placebo pills.

 However, a study by JACM did not show that cordyceps increases VO2 max, BUT participants who took the cordyceps supplements did gain 10.% in their metabolic threshold after 12 weeks.
 Metabolic threshold represents maximal intensity at which steady state exercise can be maintained.